Roger Bigod of Norfolk

-In the Rebellion of 1088 he joined other barons in England against William II, whom they hoped to depose in favour of Robert Curthose, Duke of Normandy.
-He seems to have lost his lands after the rebellion had failed, but regained them after reconciling with the king.
+In the Rebellion of 1088, Bigod joined other barons in England against William II, whom they hoped to depose in favour of Robert Curthose, Duke of Normandy.
+He seems to have lost his lands after the rebellion had failed but regained them after reconciling with the king.

-In 1100, Robert Bigod (Bigot) was one of the witnesses recorded on the Charter of Liberties, King Henry I's coronation promises later to influence the Magna Carta of 1215.
+In 1100, Bigod (as Roger Bigot) was one of the witnesses recorded on the Charter of Liberties, King Henry I's coronation promises later to influence the Magna Carta of 1215.

-In 1101 there was another attempt to bring in Robert of Normandy by removing King Henry, but this time Roger Bigod stayed loyal to the king.
+In 1101 there was another attempt to bring in Robert of Normandy by removing King Henry, but this time Bigod stayed loyal to the king.

-He died on 9 September 1107 and is buried in Norwich.
-Upon his death there was a dispute over his burial place between the Bishop of Norwich, Herbert Losinga and the monks at Thetford Priory, founded by Bigod.
-The monks claimed Roger's body, along with those of his family and successors, had been left to them by Roger for burial in the priory in Roger's foundation charter (as was common practice at the time).
+Bigot died on 9 September 1107 and is buried in Norwich.
+Upon his death, there was a dispute over his burial place between the Bishop of Norwich, Herbert Losinga, and the monks at Thetford Priory founded by Bigod.
+The monks claimed his body, along with those of his family and successors, had been left to them by Bigot for burial in the priory in his foundation charter (as was common practice at the time).
 The bishop of Norwich stole the body in the middle of the night and had him buried in the new cathedral he had built in Norwich.

-For some time he was thought to have two wives, Adelaide/Adeliza and Alice/Adeliza de Tosny.
+For some time, Bigod was thought to have two wives, Adelaide/Adeliza and Alice/Adeliza de Tosny.
 It is now believed these were the same woman, Adeliza (Alice) de Tosny (Toeni, Toeny).
 She was the sister and coheiress of William de Tosny, Lord of Belvoir.
 Their father was Robert de Todeni.